Strivin0311/long-llms-learning/methodology/miscellaneous_sec/quantization.md

 # Quantization
-*Here's some resources about Quantization for LLMs training and inference, deployment*
+*Here're some resources about Quantization for LLMs training and inference, deployment*

 #### QA-LoRA: Quantization-Aware Low-Rank Adaptation of Large Language Models [`UNREAD`]